 A healthcare professional will help determine if a mineral deficiency is present, by conducting a physical exam and recommending routine blood tests like complete blood count (CBC) and measuring electrolytes (minerals) in your blood.
 Once diagnosed, treatment can be started.
-A change in diet may be recommended, where there is a need to incorporate food that provides the necessary minerals.
+A change in diet may be recommended, where there is a need to incorporate food that provides the essential minerals.
 Supplements may also be required as there are certain mineral deficiencies that cannot be treated by a well-balanced diet alone.
 In severe mineral deficiency cases, minerals can be administered intravenously at the hospital.

 There are Recommended Daily Allowances (RDA) for mineral intake, and these recommendations provide generous allowances to prevent a potential overdose of any mineral nutrients.
-However, similar to vitamins, overloading of minerals will always have harmful effects on the body.
+However, similar to vitamins, overloading of essential minerals will always have harmful effects on the body.

 Symptoms of Mineral Overdose